lailablomer/ProgrammeerProject/REPORT.md

 ### Molecule
 As additional information, the molecules of CO2, CH4 and N2O are visualized using D3.
 Clicking an arc on the piechart or a gas in the linegraph's legend will result in the display of the selected molecule (exect if 'Rest' is selected, which is not a molecule, but the sum of other gases emitted).
 The chart is interactive: the user can turn and drag the molecule by clicking and dragging it.

+## Technical design
+The repository contains an index.html to load the page.
+All the other code is distributed in a couple of folders:
+* script: folder contains python files needed to format the data from csv to json.
+* javascript: contains all javascript files.
+* css: contains all the stylesheets.
+* doc: contains all images used.

+### HTML
+index.html contains all html code from the project.
+In the head the title of the page is defined, all the stylesheets are loaded in, as well as d3.v3, bootstrap and jQuery javascript files.

+The body tag contains a container with the design structure of the page.
+This placements of the elemements is done with bootstrap.
+Below the container my javascript scripts are linked.

+### External libraries

+### Javascript

+### CSS